OzzyCzech/ozzyczech.cz/content/Tailwind/Form validation with Tailwind.md

-# Simple form validation with Tailwind
+# Form validation with Tailwind

 #Tailwind have multiple utilities for different inputs states like `required`, `invalid`, and `disabled`.
 See the [pseudo-class reference](https://tailwindcss.com/docs/hover-focus-and-other-states) for a complete  list of available pseudo-class modifiers.